Courses & Units

-This core unit provides a broad training in fundamental aspects of zoology, and with KZA211 (the other core unit), forms an essential basis for specialist studies in Zoology at level 3.
+KZA212 Functional Biology of Animals is required in the Zoology major and provides a broad training in fundamental aspects of Zoology.
+With KPZ211, the unit forms an essential basis for specialist studies in Zoology at level 3 the advanced level.
 This unit focuses on developing students' understanding of functional anatomy and comparative animal physiology from an evolutionary perspective.
-Lectures include: physiological integration and control, comparative physiology of circulation, respiration, excretion and osmoregulation, and food acquisition strategies.
+Lectures include: physiological integration and control, comparative physiology of circulation, respiration, excretion and osmoregulation, and energy flow through systems.
 Practical classes aim to develop skills in observation, data collection and analysis, oral and written communication, and an appreciation of the comparative approach to the study of physiological adaptations in animals.
-The practical format will be varied, involving some independent learning activities, and students will be required to participate in group work.
+The practical format will be varied, involving some independent learning activities, and students will be required have the opportunity to participate in group work.

 |Unit name||Functional Biology of Animals|

 |College/School||College of Sciences and Engineering

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).